skyloupe/qwikpirate/README.md

     > myprogram  --parrot Polly

-The following ould have success evaluate to false (--parrot is missing its value).
+The following would have success evaluate to false (--parrot is missing its value).

     > myprogram  --matey --parrot --pegleg